SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ## Operations on vectors and matrices

-Once that a vector or a matrix is defined, one can then perform various vectorized operations and matrix calculations.
+Once that a vector or a matrix is defined, one can then perform various vectorized operations and matrix computations.
 Some simple examples include:

 ```R
 b= c(1,2,3,4)